tsedio/tsed/docs/docs/serve-files.md

 ## Expose a webapp

 Exposing a webapp (React, Vue.js, Angular) with Ts.ED is quite possible.
-The configuration can be a bit complicated because you have to add the right headers and redirection rule so that all queries are redirected to your webapp when the urls is managed by your front-end application.
+The configuration can be a bit complicated because you have to add the right headers and redirection rule so that all queries are redirected to your webapp when the urls are managed by your front-end application.

 Here is a small example to configure statics directory with the right headers and redirection rules.